 - Consider how the rest of the data could be represented.
-Block graph, bar chart and bar-line graph templates have been provided to allow for further discussion and data representation of data sets i.e. transport to school, birthday month (See Resources). - Choose one or more of these graphs to complete with the class.
-These templates can be used over a number of weeks with the whole class or some templates could be used for early finishers or for those who need further help with this concept. - An important aspect in the data collection process is data analysis when data sets are compared and discussed. - Some sample questions have been provided in the Data Analysis sheet for the block graph on 'Travel to School'.
+Block graph, bar chart and bar-line graph templates have been provided to allow for further discussion and data representation of data sets i.e. transport to school (S 4.3 a, b, c); birthday month (4.5 a, b, c) - Choose one or more of these graphs to complete with the class.
+These templates can be used over a number of weeks with the whole class or some templates could be used for early finishers or for those who need further help with this concept. - An important aspect in the data collection process is data analysis when data sets are compared and discussed. - Some sample questions have been provided in the Data Analysis sheet for the graphs on Travel to School (S 4.4) and Type of Accommodation (S 4.7).
 These questions could be adapted for other data sets.
 Always encourage the children to create their own questions what would they like to find out?
-(See M 4.4)